Canadian owned & operated·XPEL certified installer·Toronto & the GTA

 Crime patterns are not static.
 Tracking how forced-entry vectors shift across years lets us scope the right product mix per home — not last decade's threat model.

 Toronto's residential housing stock spans roughly 130 years — Cabbagetown's 1880s row houses, the early-1900s detached homes of Rosedale and the Annex, the 1950s-60s post-war builds that fill North York and the Beaches, and the contemporary infill across the Junction and Liberty Village.
 Each generation of construction comes with a different forced-entry profile.
-Older homes in the central city tend to retain original wooden door frames, single-pane sidelights flanking front doors, and shallow strike-plate hardware.
+Older homes in the central city tend to retain original wooden door frames, single-pane sidelights flanking front doors, and shallow door hardware.
 The pattern most professionals describe in 416 housing is straightforward: the front-door sidelight or the rear patio-door glass is the fast vector, not the deadbolt.
 Smash-and-reach takes a few seconds against unfilmed glass; the door itself often holds.
 Post-amalgamation Toronto (1998) consolidated the former boroughs — North York, Etobicoke, Scarborough, East York, and York — under Toronto Police Service.
 TPS publishes residential break-and-enter data through the Major Crime Indicators dataset, broken down by patrol division.
 Specific period-over-period numbers should be sourced from that portal directly when making any claim.

 What reduces this in Toronto